-Please email all electronic spreadsheet filings to pat.tech@nebraska.gov on or before July 1 of each year.
+All required documents must be electronically submitted to this ShareFile Link, on or before July 1 of each year.
 Hard copies that are hand delivered or sent via mail will not be accepted.

-8: Who receives IERF information and how is it used?
+8: Who receives IERF information, and how is it used?